PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 ![] show picture of mario's pyramid

-Goal: Print hashes in the Terminal to make a half pyramid like the one from Mario.

-Here is an example.
+The end goal for the tutorial is to print hashes to make a pyrmaid liek the one in mario.
+Below is an example.

 (example)
 ```